 - I am assuming that a paper form is a temporary solution: the declarations should be submitted routinely as part of the biography

 - I would suggest that the Royal College of Psychiatrists use a template similar to this voluntary register: Who Pays this Doctor

 - “Yes” or “No” answers lack in necessary transparency (see again Who Pays this Doctor? )

-- All declarations should be openly available, on-line, ahead of any Conference with a direct link from the Conference homepage
+- All declarations should be openly available, on-line, ahead of any Conference with a direct link to all from the Conference homepage

-- All Conference programmes should be openly available and each “bio” should include full declaration of interest
+- All Conference programmes should be openly available to the public at large and each “bio” should include full declaration of interest.